microsoft/msquic/src/perf/readme.md

 # Client

-Since tests are client, the client side of secnetperf generally has several arguments passed in.
+Since tests are client-driven, the client side of secnetperf generally has several arguments passed in to specify which test to run.
 Many of the arguments are also test specific, but the following (overlap with server) do apply to all:

 Argument | Usage | Meaning
 --- | --- | ---